Sanctioned Turkish defence industry chief expects U.S. ties to survive | Law-Order

 "We expect this will not influence our relations much," SSB head Demir said on Tuesday.
 "We are NATO allies.
 As they themselves said, there is cooperation with Turkey in many areas.
 We and they expect this to continue," he said in comments broadcast by state-owned Anadolu news agency.
 The so-called U.S. CAATSA sanctions, designed to deter any country from agreeing military deals with Russia, also restrict U.S. loans and credits to SSB, although that is not seen having a significant impact.

-"We will find remedies for this in our own circles.
-From our point of view, the issue of developing domestic industry will continue, maybe more quickly," Demir said.
+"We will find remedies for this in our own circles," Demir said.
+"The issue of developing domestic industry will continue, maybe more quickly."
 SANCTIONS "UNJUST"

 While Demir played down the sanctions, Turkish Defence Minister Hulusi Akar said they had damaged relations and called for renewed cooperation between the two allies.
 "This sanctions decision has shaken all values in our countries' alliance," Akar said.